kevinhwong1/KevinHWong_Notebook/_posts/2021-04-15-20210415-WGBS-PicoMethyl-seq-library-prep-for-Thermal-Transplant-Trial-2.md

 ### Goal

 Second trial of WGBS library prep using the Zymo Pico Methyl-seq library prep kit and [this protocol](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md).
-The modification I made today was reducing the number of PCR cycles in the second amplification from 12 cycle to 10.
+The modification I made today was reducing the number of PCR cycles in the second amplification from 12 cycles to 10.

 Sample dilution and mix calculations can be found on [this google sheet](https://docs.google.com/spreadsheets/d/1kthTxfiwn0RAWAQLLW3-pWBg5MBleQaFaEdjgEvHr58/edit#gid=0)